-While there is no requirement for portfolios to provide their whole PB Statements document to Finance for checking, certain material however needs to exactly match information contained elsewhere in the BP for which the Treasurer and Minister for Finance are responsible.
+While there is no requirement for portfolios to provide their whole PB Statements document to Finance for checking, certain material must match information contained elsewhere in the BP for which the Treasurer and Finance Minister are responsible.
 This includes information on the appropriations and the measures tables.
-As the PB Statements describe measures that are published in BP No. 2, the two documents should be consistent and the PB Statements must not be printed until BP No. 2 is cleared.
+As the PB Statements describe measures that are published in BP No. 2, the two documents should be consistent.
+Finance recommends, that if possible, PB Statements should not be printed until BP No. 2 is cleared.